-EDWIN CADWELL, W. H. HAZZLEDINE.
-Com.
+EDWIN CADWELL, W. H. HAZZLEDINE, Com.
 THOS.
 W. SMITH,

-Moved by Elders E. Banta and Joseph S. Snively that the report of said discharged.
+Moved by Elders E. Banta and Joseph S. Snively that the report of said committee be received and committee of Seventy in old organization, to be redischarged.
 Carried.

 Moved by Elders J. W. Briggs and E. C. Briggs